-Ashtanga Yoga Napa Valley is committed to the authentic and traditional teaching of Ashtanga Yoga.
+Ashtanga Yoga Napa Valley is committed to the authentic and transformational teaching of Ashtanga Yoga.
 Each of our teachers is a devoted student to the method and upholds the sacred commitment to Parampara - teaching as they have been taught by their teachers.
-Our teachers all study with Certified and Authorized Ashtanga Yoga teachers as well as travel to the source, the Sri K Pattabhi Jois Ashtanga Yoga Institute in Mysore India to study with the lineage holder, R. Sharath Jois.
+Our teachers all study with Certified and Authorized Ashtanga Yoga teachers as well as travel to the source, the Sharath Jois Yoga Center in Mysore India to study with the lineage holder, R. Sharath Jois.

 Anne Seveska - Assistant

 For Anne, yoga is a family affair.
 She first learned Hatha and Yoda Nidra from her father.
 On Saturday mornings, he and Anne would follow along with To Life!
 Yoga with Priscilla Patrick on the local PBS station.
 Anne practiced yoga on and off for years, but in 2015 Anne’s sister urged her to try the Mysore program at AYNV.
 After dedicating herself to the practice, Anne discovered its transformational power.
 Ashtanga isn’t just physically challenging; it also fosters introspection and mental clarity.
 Anne credits the practice with helping her uncover her true purpose and cultivating the bravery to accomplish her goals.